- I don’t understand how the financial system works 🤔

 - Banks are corrupt and self-serving 🐺

-- Local businesses are going bankrupt 🧾
+- Local businesses will go bankrupt (once support is withdrawn) 🧾

 - Prices are going up 🛒

-- Unemployment is rising 🤖
+- Unemployment levels are too high 🤖

 - The economy is fuelling the climate crisis ⛽